COmbinatorial PEptide POoling Design for TCR specificity

 • Act pools — list with pool indices where this epitope is present

-• # of pools — number of pools where this epitope is present
+• # of act pools — number of pools where this epitope is present

-• # of epitopes — number of epitopes that are present in the same pools (= number of possible epitopes upon activation of such pools)
+• # of epitopes with these act pools — number of epitopes that are present in the same pools (= number of possible epitopes upon activation of such pools)

-• # of peptides — number of peptides in which there are epitopes that are present in the same pools (= number of possible peptides upon activation of such pools)
+• # of peptides with these act pools — number of peptides in which there are epitopes that are present in the same pools (= number of possible peptides upon activation of such pools)

-Without drop-outs, # of peptides should be equal to number peptides sharing an epitope.
+# of peptides with these act pools should be equal to number peptides sharing an epitope.
 For end-position peptides, it would be less.
-However, if for some epitopes # of peptides is bigger, than these peptides have bigger overlap than others.
+However, if for some epitopes # of peptides with these act pools is bigger, than these peptides have bigger overlap than others.

 To avoid mixing pools manually, the user might print special punched cards using files with their 3D models.